-Most people familiar with programming SAS know the colon operator ( =: ).
-There are a couple of different colon operators in SAS.
-However, in this post, I’m only talking about the comparison operator in SAS.
-The equal colon operator works very similarly to the substr() function.
-It is used to compare substrings for equality.
+Many programmers who work with SAS are familiar with the colon operator (=:).
+There are various colon operators in SAS, but in this post, I will only discuss the comparison operator.
+The equal colon operator is very similar to the substr() function and is used to compare substrings for equality.

 data null;